GlacioHack/xdem/README.md

 ## Contributing

-We welcome new contributions, and will happily help you integrate your own code to xDEM!
+We welcome new contributions, and will happily help you integrate your own DEM routines into xDEM!

 After discussing a new feature or bug fix in an issue, you can open a PR to xDEM with the following steps: